munificent/journal/asset/post/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 than most editors would.
 Having an inbox with hundreds of emails from people is pretty helpful when you're trying to figure out what they want.

-All of the manual labor side of things&mdash;editing and design&mdash;are some of my favorite parts.
+All of the manual labor side of things -- editing and design --are some of my favorite parts.
 Before I was a programmer, I was a graphic designer, and I've dreamed of typesetting and laying out a book.
 Bug reports from readers helped do some of the work of copyediting.
 (Special shout-out to mystery superhero [colms][] who basically line-edited the entire book free of charge.)
 Finding a freelance proofreader didn't seem too hard.

 [colms]: https://github.com/colms

 Of course, distribution is a mostly solved problem now.
-Especially with technical books, people buy them from Amazon or get ebooks.
+Especially with technical books, people buy them from Amazon or get e-books.
 I can do those just as well as any New York publisher.
 You don't need deals or shelf space any more (though it certainly doesn't hurt).